This is a 4 credit course, letter grade only.

-The assessment of your understanding of the transport processes and your ability to apply them to various practical situations will be based on class quizzes, homework, three exams and a small optional project.
+The assessment of your understanding of the transport processes and your ability to apply them to various practical situations will be based on your watching of videos, answering associated questions, homework, and three exams.
+There is also an optional small project.
 The exams will consist of short questions and numerical problems.
 All exams are closed book.
 A formula sheet is provided in all exams.
 Copy of this formula sheet is provided with the course notes.

-Quiz and problem solving in EdX module (7%)
+Questions and problem solving in EdX platform (7%)

-Tentatively, quiz will count for 2% and problem solving 5%.
-There are also think-pair-share questions in class every lecture–I may choose to include this in grading, as needed.
+Tentatively, watching the lecture videos and answering associated questions will count for 2% and the same (videos plus questions) for problem solving modules will count for 5%.
+There are also think-pair-share questions in class–I may choose to include this in grading, as needed.
 Prior notification is required for absence in lectures — this includes interviews and religious occasions.
 Please send an email to the TA before the event.
 I expect everyone to be in class on time.
 Attendance may be taken on random days.

 The purpose of homework is to provide you with an opportunity to have more practice in what we do in lecture.
 Homework will mostly consist of numerical problems where you can apply the material.
 Homework assignments will be handed out on Wednesdays.
 They are due Fridays (of the following week) before class.
 Graded homework will be returned the following Wednesdays.
 Solutions will be posted on the website.
 Late homework will not be accepted.
 The lowest score in homework will be dropped for final grade calculations.
 Any request for re-grading must be made within a week of receiving the graded homework.
 Leave a note explaining everything, with a copy of homework/exam, in the head TA’s mailbox.
 The same rule applies for the exams.